jameshanlon/cheese/cheese/pages/replication.md

 title: Setting up a franchised C.H.E.E.S.E.
-Energy Tracing® Project in your area
+Project in your area

 {% import 'macros.html' as macros %}

-# Setting up a franchised Energy Tracing® replica of the C.H.E.E.S.E.
+# Setting up a franchised replica of the C.H.E.E.S.E.
 Project in your area

 The majority of people are now aware of the climate crisis, but many do not realise that 30% of UK energy use is within homes.
 Our project enables